 Provide details of the applicant and the owner of the land.
 Applicant Name: First Name: The person who wants the permit.
-Title: Surname: Organisation (if applicable): DP Planning Pty Ltd If it is a P.O.
-Box, enter the details here: Postal Address: Unit No.: St. No.: St. Name: 579 Suburb/Locality:Warrnambool Postcode: 3280 State: VIC Contact information for applicant OR contact person below Please provide at least one contact phone number Business phone: Email: Fax: Mobile phone: Contact person's details Where the preferred contact person Same as applicant for the application is different from Name: the applicant, provide the details of Title: First Name: Surname: that person.
+Title: Surname: Organisation (if applicable): Moyne Shire Council Postal Address: If it is a P.O.
+Box, enter the details here: Unit No.: St. No. St. Name: Postcode: Suburb/Locality: State: \ Contact information for applicant OR contact person below Please provide at least one contact phone number Business phone: Email Fax: Mobile phone: Contact person's details Where the preferred contact person Same as applicant for the application is different from Name: the applicant, provide the details of Title: First Name: Surname: that person.
 Organisation (if applicable): Postal Address: If it is a P.O.
-Box, enter the details here: Unit No.: St. No.: St. Name: Suburb/Locality: State: Postcode: Owner Same as applicant Name: The person or organisation Title: First Name: Multiple (see Copy of Title) Surname: who owns the land Organisation (if applicable): Where the owner is different from the applicant, provide the details of that Postal Address: If it is a P.O.
-Box, enter the details he person or organisation.
-Unit No.: St. No. St. Name State Suburb/Locality Postcode Owner's Signature (Optional): Date: day / month / year Information Contact Council's planning department to discuss the specific requirements for this application and obtain a planning permit checklist. requirements Is the required information O Yes O No provided?
-Declaration II This form must be signed by the applicant Remember it is against the law I declare that I am the applicant; and that all the information in this application is true and to provide false or misleading correct; and the owner (if not myself) has been notified of the permit application.
+Box, enter the details here: Unit No.: St. No.: St. Name: Suburb/Locality: State: Postcode: Owner Same as applicant Name: The person or organisation Title: First Name: Surname: who owns the land Organisation (if applicable): Crown Land - DEECA Where the owner is different from the applicant, provide the details of that Postal Address: If it is a P.O.
+Box, enter the details here: person or organisation.
+Unit No.: St. No.: St. Name: State: Suburb/Locality: Postcode: Owner's Signature (Optional): Date: day / month / year Information Contact Council's planning department to discuss the specific requirements for this application and obtain a planning permit checklist. requirements Is the required information O Yes O No provided?
+Declaration II

+This form must be signed by the applicant

+I declare that I am the applicant; and that all the information in this application is true and correct; and the owner (if not myself) has been notified of the permit application.